-I am Charlie Beale, award-winning choral educator, jazz musician, writer and LGBTQ activist.
+i am Charlie Beale, an award-winning choral conductor, educator, jazz musician, writer and advocate for music.

-Then in 2007, my life pivoted, when I was appointed conductor of the 260-strong New York City Gay Men's Chorus.
-Now based in New York City and focused increasingly on singing, I mainly work internationally as a conductor and choral director.
-Ten years on, I am proud to lead Big Apple Performing Arts, an organization that changes the world by curating queer vocal ensembles.
+Since 2007, I have been the conductor of the 275-strong New York City Gay Men's Chorus.
+I also work internationally as a choral director, band leader and advocate.
+I play jazz piano.
+I lead Big Apple Performing Arts, an organization that changes the world by curating queer vocal ensembles.

 Born in London in 1964, Charlie Beale is a choral conductor, a jazz pianist, a music educator, and a speaker on the arts and LGBT issues.

 He has been Artistic Director of New York City Gay Men’s Chorus for eight years.
 Under his energized leadership, the chorus has expanded to 275 singers, has a renewed, more passionate sound, has developed a more interactive style with audiences, and has transformed and expanded its outreach programs.
 NYCGMC has achieved strong commercial success in recent years, and is recognized for its innovative and entertaining performances locally, across the US and internationally.
 Recently, NYCGMC has performed with Sia, sang in the Emmy Award-winning movie of Larry Kramer's iconic 'The Normal Heart', toured Europe and raised around US$55,000 for Marriage Equality Ireland In one Dublin performance.
 In 2015/16, it also performed at Carnegie Hall with Alan Cumming, was the guest star of the New Philharmonic Orchestra at Lincoln Center, and sang at GALA Festival 2016 in Denver Colorado.